-CTH looks forward to your private and confidential responses to the questionnaire, which is being used all over the world.
+STH looks forward to your private and confidential responses to the questionnaire, which is being used all over the world.
 The results obtained will give us a global vision on the topic of “The Home”.

-Center For Tourism And Hospitality Conduct Research On Single Tourist Visa
+School of Tourism And Hospitality Conduct Research On Single Tourist Visa

 The project will focus on awareness amongst cross border travelers, as well as policy enforcement institutions and agencies of the government.
 This study comes in the wake of challenges facing tourism in Kenya and the general expectation amongst the tourism fraternity; that the STV would be part of the solution to the myriad challenges facing the tourism industry in our country.

-CTH has put together a team of researchers to carry out the study and has involved select hospitality and tourism students in data collection.
+STH has put together a team of researchers to carry out the study and has involved select hospitality and tourism students in data collection.
 A team of three students each were sent to the different borders in Busia and Malaba, and at Mombasa airport and JKIA.